-far as you can comfortably go, first to the right and then to the left. forwards, turn your head and trunk as Keeping hips and feet facing straight
+Keeping hips and feet facing straight forwards, turn your head and trunk as far as you can comfortably go, first to the right and then to the left.

 Breathe out and slowly slump down.
-Slowly straighten up whilst taking a breath in.
+Slowly straighten up whilst taking a